 Crowned by the mighty colonnades and archways of the best-preserved Roman amphitheatre outside of Italy, ancient Pula is much more than just the gateway to the shimmering beaches of the Verudela Peninsula and the windswept coves of Kamenjak (although they certainly are two good reasons to visit).
 In the summer, warm breezes caress the marble forums of the historic town centre; two-thousand-year-old temples loom large; orthodox churches glimmer white in the sun; triumphal archways honour the city’s age old luminaries and clusters of Slavic locals sip frothy beers in the open-air bars that line the narrow side streets all around.

-Hugging its yacht-dotted inlet on the extreme western edge of Hvar Island, the locals of this staple for sun-seeking travelers are half rustic Italian farmers and half jet-setting gentlemen.
+Hugging its yacht-dotted inlet on the extreme western edge of Hvar Island, the locals of this sun-seeking-traveler staple are half rustic Italian farmers and half jet-setting gentlemen.
 Its center is a den of glossy marble squares, shady stone alleyways and steep stairways that give way to a hub of ochre roofs and medieval frontages.
 Meanwhile, behind, rugged hillsides vanish into the blurring heat haze of the Mediterranean, awash with curious limestone outcrops, rolling vineyards, winding coastal paths, hidden coves and hedonistic beach-side partying shacks.
 No wonder nearly 200,000 visitors hit Hvar every year.

-A sea of terracotta-tiled roofs, sun-kissed waterside walkways and stuccoed Italian-style homes that cascades down to the edge of a rocky, pine-dotted shoreline, medieval Rovinj juts out into the turquoise waters of the Adriatic midway down the Istrian Peninsula.
+A sea of terracotta-tiled roofs, sun-kissed waterside walkways and stuccoed Italian-style homes that cascade down to the edge of a rocky, pine-dotted shoreline, medieval Rovinj juts out into the turquoise waters of the Adriatic midway down the Istrian Peninsula.
 The heart of town is a labyrinthine maze of winding cobblestone alleyways and tight-knit piazzas concealing rustic seafood konobas (taverns)—the very picture of traditional coastal Croatia.
-Above the swaying washing lines and shady streets here, the soaring tower of St Euphemia’s Basilica keeps watch; the aromas of freshly cooked truffles twisting between its Roman relics and haunting Gothic carvings.
+Above the swaying washing lines and shady streets, the soaring tower of St Euphemia’s Basilica keeps watch; the aromas of freshly cooked truffles twisting between its Roman relics and haunting gothic carvings.